NorthernWidget-Skunkworks/Project-Okapi/README.md

 }
 ```

-The loop calls the main function of the Resnik library, `Run()`, repeatedly.
+The loop calls the main function of the Okapi library, `Run()`, repeatedly.
 This puts the logger into a low-power sleep mode and wakes it up only when interrupted by the clock or the "LOG" button. `Update` refers to the function described immediately below. `UpdateRate` is our logging interval defined above.

 #### `Update()` function: Gives data for the logger to record